michelin/kafkactl/README.md

   url: http://localhost:8083
   username: myUsername
   password: myPassword
+  aes256Key: myKey
+  aes256Salt: mySalt
+  aes256Format: "%s"
 ```

 - **metadata.name** should not collide with the name of a Connect cluster declared in the Ns4Kafka configuration.
 An error message will be thrown otherwise.
+- **metadata.aes256Key** and **metadata.aes256Salt** are the AES256 key and salt used to encrypt connector sensitive configuration, if needed.
+It can be used with the [AES256 Config Provider](https://github.com/michelin/michelin-connect-plugins/blob/main/doc/config-providers/aes256-config-provider.md) to encrypt connector sensitive configuration (such as username, password, etc...) at rest, and provides the ability to your Connect cluster to decrypt it by itself.
+- **metadata.aes256Format** is the AES256 format used to display encrypted connector sensitive configuration, if needed.
+Default is "${aes256:%s}".
 - Owners of Connect clusters can authorize other namespaces to deploy connectors on their own Connect clusters by giving an ACL with the WRITE permission to the grantees.

 ### Kafka Streams